the-scouts/por/sphinx_source/chapter-2.rst

    i.
 Take responsibility for assuring that this policy is being implemented in their area of responsibility. ii.
 Have the authority to undertake the requirements outlined above, or tasks required to support the requirements, and can be delegated as necessary. iii.
 Have the responsibility for making sure that the policy is followed -- this can never be delegated. iv.
-When incidents are reported, managers must make arrangements to complete a proportionate review, and learn and share lessons from incidents. (in accordance with Chapter 7
+When incidents are reported, managers must make arrangements to complete a proportionate review, and learn and share lessons from incidents. (in accordance with :chapter:`7`

 d. **Executive Committees and Trustees**